 There will be a food and beverage vendor on the field for lunch and anyone else that wishes to purchase food.
 Free water will be available throughout the day.
-Please do not bring cooking devices to the field.
-Coolers are OK - no glass bottles.

 We will end the day on Saturday with a BBQ dinner after the award ceremony.
 Parents and other spectators can purchase tickets for this event for \$20; please send payment for these tickets with your attendance confirmation form.